microsoft/pai/kubernetes-deployment/README.md

 # Kuberentes Deployment in cluster

-The script will deploy Kubernetes in a cluster.
+This document explains how to deploy Kubernetes in a cluster.
 We assume each node in the cluster has a statically assigned IP and runs Ubuntu 16.04 LTS.
 The following k8s components will be deployed in the designated nodes and run in host network:
 - kubelet
 - apiserver